matthewmueller/babel/README.md

  - `extensions`: a list of extensions to compile. (default: `js`)
  - `only`: a whitelist of files (globs, functions and regex allowed) to compile (takes precedence over `ignore`)
  - `ignore`: a blacklist of files to compile
+ - `sourceMaps`: turn on to enable source maps

 This plugin does not expose a lot of configuration, as using a `.babelrc` file is encouraged.